 In this example, we see the light up and to the subject’s left at a moderate down angle to push a shadow under the jawline to enhance it.
 The main light is to the subject’s left and his body and head are oriented so the light strikes the broad side of his face.
 A simple reflector off to his right pushes a bit of light back to the short side of the face to avoid a too harsh shadow.

-Shooting portraits at home is not hard.
+Shooting portraits at home doesn’t have to be challenging.
 It’s about proper repetition to build skills.
 You don’t need a ton of gear to get started.
-Why not put together your own shopping list and give it a go?
+Why not put together your own gear list and give it a go?